ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

 ## Enabling the `k3s.log` file's rotation

 Your `k3s.service` is configured to log in the `/var/log/k3s.log` file in **all** your nodes.
 The problem you have now is that this file, like any other log file, will grow over time and you'll have to empty it regularly.
-Instead of doing this manually, you can make the system take care of it automatically by using logrotate.
+Instead of doing this manually, you can make the system take care of it automatically by using the `logrotate` service.
 Apply the following procedure in **all** your cluster nodes.

 1. Create the file `/etc/logrotate.d/k3s`.